 2. To: Identifies the destination of the message;

-3. Call-ID: This is a unique identifier for each SIP session (used to correlate the initial message of the following replies);
+3. Call-ID: This is a unique identifier for each SIP session (used to correlate the initial message with the following responses);

-4. CSeq: The sequence number of the messages during the session;
+4. CSeq: The sequence number of messages during the session;

-5. Max-Forwards: Specifies the maximum number of hops the message can travel;
+5. Max-Forwards: Specifies the maximum number of “hops” that the message can travel;

-6. Route: Records the path along which the message travels;
+6. Via: Records the path taken by the message;

 7. Contact: Specifies the sender's direct address.

-Another type of analysis that can be performed is to validate the SIP message type.
-There are different message types in the protocol, where the most common are:
+Another type of analysis that can be performed is validating the SIP message type.
+There are different message types in the protocol, the most common of which are:

-REGISTER: Used to register a user's address with the server.
+REGISTER: Used to register a user's address on the server.

-INVITE: Placed in the "Request-Line", it is with it that it is possible to generate SIP sessions.
+INVITE: Placed on the “Request-Line”, it is with this that it is possible to generate SIP sessions.

-ACK: An abbreviation for acknowledge, used to confirm receipt of a reply.
+ACK: An abbreviation for acknowledge, used to confirm receipt of a response.

 CANCEL: Used to cancel a pending request.

-OPTIONS: Similar to the PING command, used to test the availability and responsiveness of a destination.
+OPTIONS: Similar to the PING command, used to test the availability and responsiveness of a target.

 Example of an INVITE (SIP message type).

-In summary, SIP is one of the pillars of the RCTS VoIP network, it is a fundamental protocol for unified communications and other real-time communication applications over the Internet.
-Its use enables cost savings compared to traditional telephony systems.
-Due to its implementation flexibility, it not only becomes the standard protocol for VoIP, but also customizable to meet the specific needs of each organization.
+In short, SIP is one of the pillars of the network RCTS VoIP, is a fundamental protocol for unified communications and other real-time communication applications over the internet.
+Its use allows for cost reduction compared to traditional telephony systems.
+Due to its implementation flexibility, it not only becomes the standard protocol for VoIP but also becomes customizable to meet the specific needs of each organization.

 Other related articles